awegroup/Onboarding/paper_writing_checklist.md

 ## 📄 Manuscript structure and content

+**Referring to Faculty**
+- [ ] Should be: "Faculty of Aerospace Engineering, Delft University of Technology, 2629 HS Delft, The Netherlands"

 **Abstract**
 - [ ] 200–300 words
 - [ ] Include central research question, brief methods, main results, and conclusions